The concepts and connections between concepts which are to receive special

 The current standard notational system for numbers is a multi-place

-place-value chong-2 numeral system -- 'chong-2', because it
+place-value chong-2 numeral system — 'chong-2', because it does not

-does not go further than involution.
+go further than exponentiation.

 One might wonder whether a chong-3 system would not represent numbers more